Maksym-UA/Module_4/README.md

 ## Notes

-- The DS1307 must contain valid date/time data.
-- If the displayed time is wrong, the RTC likely needs to be set first.
+- The DS1307 must contain valid date/time data before use; if time shows `00:00:00`, the RTC needs to be set.
 - If the OLED output looks incorrect, verify wiring, I2C address, and display rotation settings.
+- BME280 default I2C address is `0x76`; some modules use `0x77` — update `kDefaultAddress` in [include/BME280.hpp](include/BME280.hpp) if needed.